builttoroam/multiple_screens/example/README.md

-# dual_screen_example
+# multi_screen_example

-Demonstrates how to use the dual_screen plugin.
+Demonstrates how to use the multi_screen plugin.

 ## Getting Started